Stairs With Carpet Over Wood Flooring

 Berber is probably the best type for stairs because the others tend to have patterns.
 However, any of them can look good and be a nice choice for your stairs.

-You can also find cut pile carpets, which is where the fibers don’t use loops.
-Saxony, textured, and frieze carpets are some of the most popular types in this category.
+You can also find cut pile carpets, where the fibers don’t use loops.
+Saxony textured, and frieze carpets are some of the most popular types in this category.
 The first two offer tight fibers, so they can offer durability and avoid the problems of shag carpeting.

-Frieze carpets are more like shag carpets, and they aren’t the best for high-traffic areas, like stairs.
-So leave this type as the last resort.
+Frieze carpets are more like shag carpets and aren’t the best for high-traffic areas, like stairs.
+So, leave this type as a last resort.

 Regular Cleaning

 You can also keep your carpets clean if you’re willing to spend more time on them.
-Run a vacuum on your stairs a few times a week to keep them from getting too much dirt or hair building up.
+Regular vacuuming of your stairs a few times a week to keep them from getting too much dirt or hair building up.

 That way, you can keep the stairs clean and safe for your family.
-You don’t need to spend a ton of time cleaning each day, but the more you do it, the more it can help.
+You don’t need to spend much time cleaning daily, but the more you do it, the more it can help.

 Suppose you’re too busy or don’t want to clean your stairs that often, you can hire a cleaning service.
 You can ask if the company offers individual services, so you can have someone just do your stairs when you don’t have the time.